brooklynmuseum/bkm-design-indesign-scripts/README.md

-# museum-indesign-scripts
+# Museum InDesign Scripts

-An ongoing collection scripts used in production work at the Brooklyn Museum
+An ongoing collection scripts used in production work at the Brooklyn Museum.